Aerocapture: Benefits of aerocapture

 NASA technologists are developing ways to place robotic space vehicles into long-duration scientific orbits around distant Solar System destinations without the need for the heavy fuel loads that have historically limited vehicle performance, mission duration, and mass available for science payloads.

 A study showed that using aerocapture over the next best method (propellant burn and aerobraking) would allow for a significant increase in scientific payload for missions ranging from Venus (79% increase) to Titan (280% increase) and Neptune (832% increase).
 Additionally, the study showed that using aerocapture technology could enable scientifically useful missions to Jupiter and Saturn.

 Aerocapture technology has also been evaluated for use in crewed Mars missions and found to offer significant mass benefits.
 For this application, however, the trajectory must be constrained to avoid excessive deceleration loads on the crew.
 Although there are similar constraints on trajectories for robotic missions, the human limits are typically more stringent, especially in light of the effects of prolonged microgravity on acceleration tolerances.

 Aerocapture spacecraft designs

+To perform aerocapture, the vehicle must enter the atmosphere within the aerocapture theoretical entry corridor.
+Entering too steep will result in the vehicle failing to exit the atmosphere.
+Entering too shallow will result in the vehicle exiting the atmosphere without depleting enough energy.
+Entering within the corridor allows the vehicle guidance scheme to achieve the desired exit conditions for a capture orbit around the planet.

 The aerocapture maneuver can be accomplished with three basic types of systems.
-The spacecraft can be enclosed by a structure covered with thermal protection material also known as the rigid aeroshell design.
-Similarly another option is for the vehicle to deploy an aerocapture device, such as an inflatable heat shield, known as the inflatable aeroshell design.
+The spacecraft can be enclosed by a structure covered with thermal protection material, also known as the rigid aeroshell design.
+Similarly another option is for the vehicle to deploy an aerocapture device, such as an inflatable heat shield, known as the inflatable aeroshell design or a mechanically deployed drag skirt.
 The third major design option is of an inflatable, trailing ballute—a combination balloon and parachute made of thin, durable material towed behind the vehicle after deployment in the vacuum of space.